-The Marcy Wedge can be used at the gym, or whilst sat in front of your TV to give you a great wrist and forearm workout on the fly.
+The Marcy Wedge can be used at the gym or sitting in front of your TV to give you a significant wrist and forearm workout on the fly.

 Dynoflex Powerball Gyroscope

-The Dynoflex Powerball Gyroscope is literally the mother of all wrist exercisers!
+The Dynoflex Powerball Gyroscope is the mother of all wrist exercisers!

-By isometrically putting your hand, wrists, and shoulders to the test, it forces stabilizer muscles groups to develop that you never knew you had.
-It is proven to help improve results in swing based sports which include table tennis.
+By isometrically putting your hand, wrists, and shoulders to the test, it forces stabilizer muscle groups to develop that you never knew you had.
+It is proven to help improve results in swing based sports, which include table tennis.

-It’s also proven to help performance in sports such as mountain biking, motocross, cycling, climbing, hockey, fencing, rowing, and even basketball.
+It’s also proven to help sports performance such as mountain biking, motocross, cycling, climbing, hockey, fencing, rowing, and even basketball.

-Not only increasing the distance of each shot, but also allowing the user to gain more accuracy by developing greater arms control.
+It increases the distance of each shot and allows the user to gain more accuracy by developing greater arms control.

-The great thing about the Dynoflex Powerball Gyroscope is that it can be literally used on the move.
-You can take it to the park or to work, and be guaranteed a great workout in minutes.
+The great thing about the Dynoflex Powerball Gyroscope is that you can use it on the move.
+You can take it to the park or work and be guaranteed a great workout in minutes.

 Dynaflex Pro Sports Gyroscope Wrist Exerciser